domsq/tina-q-cards/README.md

 As seen above, the Category table has a one-to-many link with Product as one category can contain many products.
 The Order table has a one-to-many link with OrderLineItem, as one order can contain many line items.
 There is also a one-to-many link between Product and OrderLineItem as the same product can appear in many line items on different orders.<br><br>
 There is a one-to-many relationship between UserProfile and Order as one user can have many orders associated with them.
 The UserProfile table also has a one-to-one link with the built-in Django User model (shown here for demonstration purposes) as each user can have only one profile linked to them.
+The BlogPost table has a one-to-many relationship with Reply, which allows for multiple replies to a particular blog post.
+There is also a one-to-many relationship between the User model and the Reply table as one user may have many replies.<br><br>

-The ContactUs, WelcomeMessage and BlogPost tables are standalone with no links to any other tables.
+The ContactUs table is standalone with no links to any other tables.<br><br>

 The details for each model are as follows: